MariaRiosNavarro/to_do_api_server/readme.md

 - if you need handle [cors](https://www.npmjs.com/package/cors): npm i cors

-- dont forget! imports of files need the file end, for example:
+- DONT FORGET! imports of files need the **file end**, for example:

 ```javascript
 import { setup } from "./utils/filestorage.js";
 ```

-- dont forget! : **imports are not automatic** like React, you must add it manually.
+- DONT FORGET! : **imports are not automatic** like React, you must add it manually.
 For example:

 ```javascript
 import express from "express";